 - 1 teaspoon salt

 - 1 pound turkey Italian sausage links, casings removed

 - 1 cup chopped roasted chestnuts

 - 1/2 teaspoon dried thyme

 - 1 cup reduced-sodium chicken broth

-- For corn bread, combine the first five ingredients in a large bowl.
-Combine the buttermilk, applesauce and egg whites; stir into dry ingredients just until moistened.
-Pour into an 8-in. square baking dish coated with cooking spray.
-Bake at 400° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into an 8-in. square baking dish coated with cooking spray.
+Bake at 400° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

-- Transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+- Transfer to a 13x9-in. baking dish coated with cooking spray.
 Cover and bake at 325° for 40 minutes.
 Uncover; bake 10 minutes longer or until lightly browned.
 Yield: 16 servings.